lgil019/Trip_Analysis/README.md

 # Trip_Analysis
-Data analysis on csv files revolving around different types of trips, using tableau prep builder and tableau.
+Conducting data analysis on CSV files related to various types of trips using Tableau Prep Builder and Tableau.